KennyStanley/group-video-chat/README.md

 -   Mac
     -   run this command in your terminal: `brew install node`

-Then run `yarn` inside the root project directory to install:
+Then run `yarn` inside the root project directory to install the dependencies:

 Then simply run the server with: